Frisch–Peierls memorandum

 The Frisch–Peierls memorandum was the first technical exposition of a practical nuclear weapon.
-It was written by expatriate German-Jewish physicist Rudolf Peierls and Austrian physicist Otto Frisch in March 1940 while they were both working for Mark Oliphant at the University of Birmingham in Britain during World War II.
+It was written by expatriate German-Jewish physicist Rudolf Peierls and Austrian-Jewish physicist Otto Frisch in March 1940 while they were both working for Mark Oliphant at the University of Birmingham in Britain during World War II.

 The memorandum contained some of the first calculations about the size of the critical mass of fissile material needed for an atomic bomb.
 It revealed that the amount required might be small enough to incorporate into a bomb that could be delivered by air.
 It also anticipated the strategic and moral implications of nuclear weapons.

 It helped send both Britain and America down a path which led to the MAUD Committee, the Tube Alloys project, the Manhattan Project, and ultimately the atomic bombings of Hiroshima and Nagasaki.